ucoruh/ce204-object-oriented-programming/docs/week-1/ce204-week-1.en.md

 - **Science Fiction**
   - Instance of the class Genre.
 - **Science Fiction Film**
-  - Class; instances include ‘Star Wars’
+  - Class; instances include 'Star Wars'
-- **Showing of ‘Star Wars’ in the Phoenix Cinema at 7 p.m.:**
+- **Showing of 'Star Wars' in the Phoenix Cinema at 7 p.m.:**
   - Instance of ShowingOfFilm

 ---